Advaita, Entering the Non-Dual

 God never forsakes one who has surrendered.”

 Ramana talks about two kinds of Surrender, Direct Surrender, which is Atma Vichar, that we mentioned already in Advaita part 2.
 You surrender the mind with the very question, “Who is experiencing this?”
 To answer that question, you will need to let go of the private mind and put your focus on the “I”.
-In Direct Surrender the mind is invited to do a quantum leap, so that the mind is transcended and we realize ourselves to be the pure consciousness that plays all the roles in what we call life.
+In Direct Surrender the mind is invited to do a quantum leap, so that the mind is transcended and we realise ourselves to be the pure consciousness that plays all the roles in what we call life.

 On the other hand, Indirect Surrender is a gradual work on the private mind.
 Here, we work with Surrender to Source.
 It is a work with affirmations.
 Practicing Indirect Surrender, we slowly become more and more present in life because the whole idea of “wanting it my way” slowly falls away.
 Wanting it my way, is taking us away from here-now and the truth is here-now.